 OBJECTIVES To provide the learner with vital background information to consider by way of preparation for the completion of the Te Mana o Te Wai Training Programme.
 KEY LEARNING QUESTIONS What is Te Mana o Te Wai?
 Why is it in the National Policy Statement on Freshwater?
 What obligations does it create?
 ACTIVITY - RESEARCH Locate key documents Read the NPSFW Read Te Mana o Te Wai Consider, reflect - identify information/knowledge gaps, any issues/barriers, thoughts/reactions LEARNING OUTCOME Students will be able to articulate what the NZPSFW is, and how Te Mana o Te Wai is referenced within it.
 Students will be able to identify what Te Mana o Te Wai is, within the NZPSFW framework, and have read its contents.
-Students are able to identify information/knowledge needs, gaps, strengths.

-Students are able to start identifying what obligations the incorporation of Te Mana o Te Wai creates for those fulfilling at statutory role in relation to freshwater.
-ASSESSMENT Reflective written/verbal assessment: Providing summary of key learnings Demonstrating understanding of the location, authority, and interrelationship between the NPSFW, Te Mana o Te Wai, and preliminary identification of obligations upon Council and other statutory roles/entities.
-Preliminary identification of issues, risk, needs.
-Personal reflective statement 10% RESOURCESS NPSFW Te Mana o Te Wai documentation NOTES This module is compulsory for all participants.
+Students can identify information/knowledge needs, gaps, strengths strengths.
+Students can start identifying what obligations the incorporation of Te Mana o Te Wai creates for those fulfilling at statutory role in relation to freshwater.
+ASSESSMENT Reflective written/verbal assessment: (1) Providing summary of key learnings (2) Demonstrating understanding of the location, authority, and inter-relationship between the NPSFW, Te Mana o Te Wai, and (3) preliminary identification of obligations upon Council and other statutory roles/entities.
+(4) Preliminary identification of issues, risk, needs.
+(5) Personal reflective statement 10% RESOURCES • NPSFW Te Mana o Te Wai documentation NOTES This module is compulsory for all participants.

-5 Te Mana o Te Wai - Mana Whenua
+4 Te Mana o Te Wai - Mana Whenua